Destineees/reading-notes/README.md

 ## 030823 Growth Mindset
 A growth mindset is to me remaining in the mindset of a young innocent child.
 Embracing challenges as learning opportunities.
 When I think of people who exhibit a growth mindset they are curious, confident, and constantly learning something new.
+I think we all are born with a growth mindset, yet the systems of the world often can leave us feeling as if things are fixed.

 ***